 - antidepressants such as amitriptyline (eg. Endep) and nortriptyline.

-Talk to your doctor about the need for an additional method of contraception while taking DIZOLE ONE.
+Talk to your doctor about the need for an additional method of contraception while taking

 DIZOLE ONE may decrease the effectiveness of some birth control pills.